rubengravalos/document-agent/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An agentic document assistant that answers questions based on the content of a provided PDF document.
-The system uses state-of-the-art NLP models to understand and retrieve information from documents.
+An agentic document assistant that provides accurate, context-aware answers based on the content of uploaded PDF documents.
+The system uses state-of-the-art NLP models to understand and retrieve information with high precision.

 ## Features

-- Load and process PDF documents
+- **Document Processing**: Load and process PDF documents with efficient text extraction
-- Answer questions based strictly (as strict as T5-based models can be, but not as strict as GPTs) on document content
+- **Accurate Q&A**: Get precise answers based strictly (as strict as T5-based models can be, but not as strict as GPTs) on document content
+- **Multiple Interfaces**:
-- Command-line interface for interactive use
+  - Web interface for easy interaction
-- REST API for integration with other applications
+  - REST API for programmatic access
-- Efficient document chunking and embedding
+  - Command-line interface for scripting
+- **Smart Retrieval**:
-- Semantic search using FAISS for fast retrieval
+  - Semantic search using FAISS
+  - Context-aware responses with source attribution
+  - Efficient document chunking with overlap preservation

 ## Setup